 • Outstanding mature gardens and grounds of great variety

 A carriage drive leads from the village street to the front of the house and garage with up-and-over doors.
 The gardens, grounds and land wrap around three sides of the property: the east, west and south.
 Alongside the garden room is an elevated stone terrace that provides a sunny and sheltered corner with far-reaching views over the gardens and beyond.
-Stone steps lead down to gracious expanses of lawn, gravel paths and flower beds, and the whole is scattered with magnificent trees, mostly oaks, as well as an orchard, kitchen garden with raised beds, and a wooded area on the northern boundary.
+Stone steps lead down to gracious expanses of lawn, gravel paths and flower beds, and the whole is scattered with magnificent trees, mostly oaks, as well as an orchard, kitchen garden with raised beds, small orchard and a wooded area on the northern boundary.
 There are two loose boxes and a tack room – the paddock lies on the southern boundary – as well as a barn, two greenhouses, a polytunnel and a growing tunnel.
 On the eastern side of the house is a functional back yard holding the refuse bins and oil tank.
 There is a right of way to the village street from the rear access.

 Northallerton 3 miles, Thirsk 6 miles, Ripon 19 miles, York 30 miles.
 (Distances approximate)

 Thornton le Beans is an attractive rural village with a pub, village tennis court and playing field, village hall – formerly the village school – an Anglican chapel and graveyard where the travel writer Bill Bryson famously stated that he wanted to be buried.
 It lies in gently rolling countryside just a mile from the main Northallerton-Thirsk road offering rapid access to the A19 and A1M.
 Excellent local amenities - including world famous Bettys Tea Room and a mainline railway station with direct trains to York and London - are available in the nearby market town of Northallerton, only three miles away.